O Menino Maluquinho: Adaptations

+Comics

-The first time a comic was published was in 1989, initially under the title of "O Menino Maluquinho em Quadrinhos" (The Nutty Boy in Comics).
-In the last years of publication they have been sold titles starring Julieta and Junim.
+The first time a comic featuring the character was published was in 1988 in the comic book magazine "Revistinha do Ziraldo" (Ziraldo's Little Magazine) which was published by Editora Abril being a comic book that brought together stories of different characters from Ziraldo's books.
+The title lasted a short time with only 6 issues, because in the following year Ziraldo started to focus only on developing newspaper strips and comic books of O Menino Maluquinho, with the first title being sold initially under the title of "O Menino Maluquinho em Quadrinhos" (The Nutty Boy in Comics).
+In the last years of publication during Editora Globo they have been sold titles starring Julieta and Junim.
 There were a total of 162 comic books have been published over the years.